pow-co/boostpow-cpuminer/README.md

 `conan install . -r=proofofwork` will install gigamonkey and its dependencies from artifactory

-`conan build . -r=proofofwork` will output the BoostMiner program compiled for your platform
+`conan build .` will output the BoostMiner program compiled for your platform

 ## Usage